bottlepy/bottle/apidoc/tutorial.rst

         else:
             return "Login failed."

-    @route('/secure')
+    @route('/restricted')
-    def secure_area(self):
+    def restricted_area(self):
         username = request.get_cookie("account", secret='some-secret-key')
         if username:
             return "Hello %s.
 Welcome back." % username
         else:
             return "You are not logged in.
 Access denied."

-In addition, bottle automatically pickles and unpickles any data stored to secure cookies.
+In addition, bottle automatically pickles and unpickles any data stored to signed cookies.
 This allows you to store any pickle-able object (not only strings) to cookies, as long as the pickled data does not exceed the 4kb limitation.

-.. warning:: Secure cookies are not encrypted (the client can still see the content) and not copy-protected (the client can restore an old cookie).
+.. warning:: Signed cookies are not encrypted (the client can still see the content) and not copy-protected (the client can restore an old cookie).
 The main intention is to make pickling and unpickling save, not to store secret information at client side.